pansism/downscale-satelliteLST/README.md

 ### Output:
 A dictionary with the Downscaled LST (DLST) data of all the non-discarded models.
 The **spatial resolution** and the **SRS** of the output data is that of the predictors.

-To save the DLST data as a raster dataset (each DLST array will be a band) use `SaveDLSTasGeotiff(savename)`.
+To save the DLST data as a raster dataset use `SaveDLSTasGeotiff(savename)`.
 The savedir of the output raster is the workdir.

 ## Usage
 ```python